-Healthy Blue maintains a library of provider education and training regarding, for example, condition-specific information, Medicare Risk Adjustment (MRA) basics, MRA-related obligations, and medical record documentation and diagnosis coding guidance.
+Healthy Blue maintains a library of provider education and training regarding, for example, conditionspecific information (for example, congestive heart failure), Medicare Risk Adjustment (MRA) basics, MRA-related obligations, and medical record documentation and diagnosis coding guidance.
 Providers are encouraged to explore provider.healthybluela.com and access available trainings.
 Providers should make their best effort to participate in live (in person or virtual) and/or on-demand training and education opportunities when offered.